 All gambling sector licensees must offer customers the option of “self-excluding” from their services or premises.

 Self-exclusion means asking a gambling provider to exclude you from gambling with them for a length of time, usually between six and twelve months but this can be for up to five years for online gambling.
 In addition to offering this support as individual businesses all operators in the various gambling sectors must support multi-operator self exclusion schemes.
 These allow a person to register their self-exclusion with a sector body and for that exclusion to cover multiple operators.

-We have launched a high impact advertising campaign for 2015 to help prevent problem gambling.
+When the Senet Group launched it did so under-pinned by a set of eight Commitments given by our founding partners.
+Subsequent new funding partners signed-up to these commitments.
+A number of the Commitments related to the presentation of responsible gambling messages in all advertising done by partner companies.
+These commitment sat alongside a high impact advertising campaign launched in 2015 and which continues to run promoting moderation and highlighting the signs of problem gambling behaviours.
 Our campaign is running across TV, radio, print and digital media.
 To view the TV adverts and to find out more, go to our Advertising Campaign page.

 |1.||Offers that are exclusive to new customers (including free bet and free money sign-up offers) may not be advertised on TV before 9pm, mindful of children and young people watching.|

 |2.||Gaming machines must not be advertised in betting shop windows.|

 |3.||Twenty per cent of betting shop window advertisements must be dedicated to responsible gambling messages.|

 |4.||Twenty per cent of the total area of all TV end frames, or an equivalent, must be dedicated to responsible gambling messages.|